 - Poet Laureate Announcement Ceremony at the Mercantile Library, attended by approximately 100 people, with almost all of Cincinnati’s literary organizations represented.

-- Readings, panels and other speaking engagements include Mt Washington Community Council, Women’s Way of Ohio/Kentucky, Chase Public, Miami University/Hamilton, The Hive: A Center for Contemplation, Art, and Action, Cincinnati Neighborhood Games, MyCincinnati Youth Orchestra, Mercantile Library, ConcertNova, Tongue and Groove Literary Salon, Clifton Cultural Arts Center, Elementz, Osher Lifelong Learning Institute, Cincinnati State Technical and Community College, Word of Mouth, Greater Cincinnati Writers League, Cincinnati Public Library, Urban Appalachian Community Coalition, StoryCorps, Cincinnati City Council, Women’s Way, Word of Mouth, Cincy Stories, Alzheimer’s Association and The Writers Collective and Arnold’s Bar and Grill.
+- Readings, panels and other speaking engagements include Mt Washington Community Council, Women’s Way of Ohio/Kentucky, Chase Public, Miami University/Hamilton, The Hive: A Center for Contemplation, Art, and Action, Cincinnati Neighborhood Games, MyCincinnati Youth Orchestra, Mercantile Library, ConcertNova, Tongue and Groove Literary Salon, Clifton Cultural Arts Center, Elementz, Osher Lifelong Learning Institute, Cincinnati State Technical and Community College, Word of Mouth, Greater Cincinnati Writers League, Cincinnati Public Library, Urban Appalachian Community Coalition, StoryCorps, Cincinnati City Council, Women’s Way, Word of Mouth, Cincy Stories, Alzheimer’s Association, The Writers Collective and Arnold’s Bar and Grill.

 - Represented the City’s Poet Laureate Program in other communities through readings and workshops hosted by Mac’s Backs Books in Cleveland, Miami University/Hamilton , Otterbein University.
 Northern Kentucky University, Thomas More College, Roebling Books, Lincoln Memorial University, Covington Center for Great Neighborhoods and Hotel Covington.